 The pineapple mimosa recipe is a great way to enjoy the clean, refreshing taste of Cîroc Pineapple Vodka and it is a simple twist on the popular mimosa.
 It's a tropical fruit delight, offering a brilliant option for brunch or anytime you need a great (and simple) sparkling wine cocktail to impress a few guests.

 This drink not only brings in the fruit vodka but adds lemon and honey syrup to the orange juice and sparkling wine mix.
-I think you will find that this is a refreshing change and it works very well, bringing depth into an already fantastic cocktail.
+You will find that this is a refreshing change that works very well, bringing depth into an already fantastic cocktail.

-Garnish with the orange peel.
+Garnish with an orange peel.

-Adding a little more sparkling wine to the pitcher than you would for a single drink will help keep the sparkle longer.
+- Adding a little more sparkling wine to the pitcher than you would for a single drink will help keep the sparkle longer.
 The drink will be sitting out in the pitcher and the ice will dilute it a bit, so it's good to add more carbonation from the beginning.

 - When making this conversion, it would be best to add the honey syrup to taste.
 Do this by combining the vodka and juices, then add 1/4 cup of the syrup at a time.
 Mix it together and give it a taste test until it hits your desired sweetness.